 The photographer said “Okay, let’s trade for the day.
 You use my SLR and I’ll use your disposable camera.”

-Then they walk around and took photos.
+Then they walked around and took photos.

 When they got the images developed, the photographer’s friend was confused… “I don’t understand, the pictures I took don’t look anything like the pictures I’ve seen you take with that camera.
 In fact, the photos you took with my disposable camera look better than what I took with your fancy camera.
 How is that possible?”

-The reason, was the photographer understood the skill of taking good photos.
+The reason was the photographer understood the skill of taking good photos.
 He knew how to frame great compositions.
 He understood lighting.
 He had years of experience.

 The point is, experience matters.
 If you want fantastic images, you’ll get what you pay for, but in today’s visual world it’s often worth it to invest in great images.